NikkaLuna/PySpark_Market_Basket_Analysis_for_Grocery_Data_Mining/README.md

 The project is divided into two main components:

-1.  **Distributed Combination Generation:**
+### Distributed Combination Generation

 -   The dataset is partitioned and sent to the worker nodes of the compute cluster.
 -   A Python function generates potential pairs from each partition.
 -   The potential pairs are filtered based on specified conditions.

-2.  **Filtering at the Master Node:**
+### Filtering at the Master Node

 -   The filtered potential pairs from the worker nodes are aggregated at the master node.
-    -   Additional filtering is performed to retain only those item pairs that exceed a specified count using PySpark.
+-   Additional filtering is performed using PySpark to retain only those item pairs that exceed a specified count.

 Project Structure
 -----------------

 -   **Jupyter Notebook (`pySpark_apriori.ipynb`)**: This notebook contains the complete implementation of the Apriori algorithm, with cells corresponding to each step in the process.

--   **Python Functions**:
+### Python Functions

 -   `pre_check()`: Combines frequent itemsets of size k-1 to generate k-sized combinations.
 -   `post_check()`: Filters out combinations where all subsets are not present in the frequent itemsets from the previous step.
 -   `count_check()`: Filters out combinations with occurrence counts less than the support count.
-    -   `generator()`: Generates and filters frequent itemsets with length k.
+-   `generator()`: Generates and filters frequent itemsets of length k.
 -   `get_singles()`: Prepares the data for input into the generator by extracting frequent single items.
 -   `apriori()`: Implements the Apriori algorithm, generating frequent itemsets from dataset partitions.

 Installation and Setup
 ----------------------